-Courses studied at Level 2, Level 3 and Level 4 carry 15 credit points, provided a minimum Preliminary Achievement (PA) award is achieved.
+Courses studied at Level 3 and Level 4 and most Level 2 courses carry 15 credit points, provided a minimum Preliminary Achievement (PA) award is achieved.

-Courses studied at Level 1 carry 5 or 10 credit points.
+Courses studied at Level 1 (and some Level 2 courses) carry 5 or 10 credit points.